RobertDeSonier/RoBlog/_posts/2018-08-06-Scripting the Day Away.md

 Not only does automating your mundane daily tasks allow for more time to focus on the fun stuff, it also reduces the possibility for errors.

+You may be asking, how can I possibly script all of my daily tasks?

+The answer is APIs!

+## Using APIs:

 Scripting the mundane is faster and easier with the data we can get from APIs.

-## Using APIs:

-Here are some example APIs I interacted with to get my Pull Request link added to my User Story.
+Here are some example APIs I interacted with to get my Pull Request links and added them to my User Stories.

 #### GitHub's API:

-I can get all open Pull Requests using [GitHub's API](https://developer.github.com/v3/) into a JSON format:
+First, I can get all open Pull Requests using [GitHub's API](https://developer.github.com/v3/) into a JSON format:
 ```python
 import requests
 import json